 - The Historic Cheshire Churches Preservation Trust have funded organ repairs

 - The British Institute of Organ Studies have produced a Guide to grants for funding work on historic pipe organs.

 Further funding advice is available from Churchcare.

-Detailed advice is available about whether or not any particular works will require a faculty - please see Section C of the guidance on Minor Works.
+Detailed advice is available about whether or not any particular works will require a faculty - please see Section C (covering musical instruments) of the guidance on Minor Works.